strodgers/epomaker-controller/README.md

 # Epomakercontroller
 ![PyPI](https://img.shields.io/pypi/v/EpomakerController.svg)

-Some scripts to help interface with an Epomaker RT100 (will probably also work with TH80)
+A CLI tool to interact with an [Epomaker RT100](https://epomaker.com/products/epomaker-rt100) keyboard that comes with a small screen attached.
+Some features will probably also work with the TH80.

-This project is still very rough around the edges
+This project is still very rough around the edges!

 ## Features